2025 IMC Speakers

 Georgianne Arnold, MD, Phd

-Dr. Arnold graduated from Indiana University with degrees in biology and chemistry and has a Master’s degree in Medical Genetics from Indiana University-Purdue University in Indianapolis.
-She graduated from medical school at Upstate Medical University and completed a residency in Pediatrics at Northwestern University.
-Her genetics training was at the University of Colorado, and she is boarded in Clinical Biochemical Genetics and Clinical Genetics.
+Dr. Arnold graduated from Indiana University with degrees in biology and chemistry, and has a Masters degree in Medical Genetics from Indiana University-Purdue University at Indianapolis.
+She graduated from medical school from Upstate Medical University, and completed a residency in Pediatrics at Northwestern University.
+Her genetics training was at the University of Colorado and she is boarded in Clinical Biochemical Genetics and Clinical Genetics.

-Dr. Arnold was Clinical Director and, most recently, Clinical Research Director at the University of Pittsburgh.
-She is an Emeritus Professor and a consultant with Virtual Medical Practice.
-Dr. Arnold is the past president of the Society for Inherited Metabolic Disorders and the recipient of the Shapira Award for the best member’s paper in Molecular Genetics and Metabolism.
-She has a long-standing interest in fatty acid oxidation disorders, working with Dr. Vockley for 13 Years.
+Dr. Arnold was Clinical Director and most recently Clinical Research Director at the University of Pittsburgh.
+She is an Emeritus Professor, and a consultant with VMP Genetics.
+Dr. Arnold is the past president of the Society for Inherited Metabolic Disorders, and recipient of the Shapira award for the best member’s paper in Molecular Genetics and Metabolism.
+She has a long-standing interest in fatty acid oxidation disorders, working with Dr. Vockley for 13 years.

 Past Expert Series Presentations